neromantic/corx/CONTRIBUTING.rst

 If you need help or have questions, reach out on Bitbucket Discussions or create an issue.

-Thank you for contributing to Barista!
+Thank you for contributing to corx!
 We value your time and effort.

 Happy coding!